 My personal laptop

 Over the last 12 years I've learnt a lot and there's still so much more to go.
-I thoroughly enjoy my work and am looking forward to continuing my career doing a meaningful job that I actually enjoy.
+I thoroughly enjoy my work and am looking forward to continuing my career.
 If I can choose what I do (preferably my own ideas), even better!

 I failed Violin back in primary school so it wasn't until I was 15 that I was pursuaded to give saxophone a go.
 I started on tenor sax and took to it fairly quickly.
-Since then, I've enjoyed playing it but have struggled to balance practice time with everything else I do.
+Since then, I've enjoyed playing it but have struggled to balance practice time with everything else.

 My saxophone (mouthpiece)

 I completed jazz grade 6 and started learning for grade 7.
-Nowadays I just play for fun and can sometimes be heard busking near my flat in Bristol with my housemate on guitar.
+Nowadays I just play for fun and can sometimes be heard busking near my flat in Bristol.
 I've never joined a band (something on the todo list I suppose) and mostly just improvise for my own relaxation.

 Photo by Ross of myself and John overlooking Wast Water in the Lake District

-I'm not a climber so at best I scramble up stuff.
-Summer 2016 my friends went with me camping for a weekend and I've organised a few other group and personal trips up to the Lakes.
-I tried wild camping for the first time and had an amazing experience.
+I'm not a climber so I just scramble up stuff.
+During summer 2016 my friends and I went camping for a weekend and I've organised a few other group and personal trips up to the Lakes.
+I tried wild camping for the first time two years ago and had an amazing experience.
 There's nothing quite like seeing a herd of deer leaping across the col you've just woken up in at 6am with the sun gleaming over the peaks.

-Recently FlingOS has lead me towards animated videos and editing.
-As a result, I've become more interested in photography and filming (two rather different but related things).
+In recent years FlingOS lead me towards animated videos and editing.
+As a result, I've become more interested in photography and filming.
 Along with my existing interest in digital audio, I've started to experiment with taking photos of events and filming short explainer videos.
 I might eventually start making some of it public!
 A few (but by no means all) of the photos on this site are my own.